 Data controllers are responsible to implement the needed technical and organizational measures to ensure that personal data is kept and processed in compliance with the GDPR requirements.

 The data controller needs to make sure the data subjects are well-informed about the use of their data and trust that it will be processed securely and only for purposes of which they are aware.
-The data controller is also responsible to notify the data subject in any incident of security breach.
+The data controller is also responsible to notify the data subject in any incident of a security breach.

 For the specific controls, Zadara customers should seek legal advice relating to GDPR obligations, as these must be tailored to any specific situation.